Okipa/laravel-table/README.md

 ### Format column values

-You'll sometimes need to format column values.
+You'll sometimes need to apply specific formatting for your columns.
 There are a few ways to achieve this.

 For specific cases, you should pass a closure parameter to the `format` method on your column.